Fragrance Is An Art - Understanding the Role of a Perfumer

 Working with Different Notes

-Fragrances are composed of different scent notes that work together to create a harmonious scent.
+Fragrances are composed of different scent notes that are combined together to create a harmonious scent.
 There are three types of scent notes: top, middle, and base notes.
 The top notes are the initial scents that you smell when you first spray the fragrance.
 The middle notes are the heart of the fragrance, and the base notes provide the foundation for the scent, making it long-lasting.

 DESIGNER AND NICHE FRAGRANCES